ICMP ping

 packets

 Set ping packet rate per minute.
-Allowed values are from 1 to 60 and values below or above will be adjusted automatically.
+Allowed values are between 1 and 60 and values below or above will be adjusted automatically.

 4